Mandy Moore Looks Statuesque And Stunning In Tight Black Dress

 Singer and actress Mandy Moore recently attended the 3rd Annual Emmy Nominees Night presented by The Hollywood Reporter& SAG.
 She treated her 3.8 million Instagram followers to a stunning quadruple update that showed off the slinky black dress she rocked for the occasion.

 Moore attended the event with Raina Penchansky, co-founder and CEO of Digital Brand Architects.
 Penchansky rocked a bright red pantsuit and long blazer combination that popped against her dark hair.
 Moore kept things chic and elegant in a black dress that clung to her lean frame.
-The dress had a simple scoop cowl neckline with spaghetti straps, and the midi length was the perfect choice on her tall physique.
+The dress had a simple scoop cowl neckline with spaghetti straps, and the midi length was the perfect choice for her tall physique.
 She kept the accessories simple, adding a pair of strappy black heels to add a few extra inches to her frame.

 Moore’s brunette locks were done in a retro style and she selected a vibrant berry lip to tie the whole look together.
-Moore and Penchansky posed in front of a white wall with an eye-catching black graphic on it and appeared to be having an absolute blast.
+Moore and Penchansky posed in front of a white wall with an eye-catching black graphic on it, and they appeared to be having an absolute blast.

 In the fourth snap in the series, Moore shared a picture of herself in the black dress, holding her Emmy nominee’s certificate on stage in front of a purple backdrop with a graphic of the Emmy trophy on it.

-Moore’s fans loved the post, which received over 41,000 likes within just 14 hours.
+Moore’s fans loved the post, which received more than 41,000 likes within just 14 hours.

 “The dress.
 You look great as usual.
 QUEEN OF BEAUTY,” one follower commented.